billybimbob/CS100-Checkers/README.md

 # CS100-Checkers

-Repository to help me synchronize changes that I make.
+Repository to help me synchronize changes that I make to the CS 100 Checkers project.

 # Info on Use

-Some information on how the checkers program is intended to run Words surrounded with * are meant to be relative to person using, and not the actual text
+Below is some information on how the checkers program is intended to run.
+Words surrounded with * are meant to be relative to person using, and not the actual text.

-## Programs Locations
+## Program Locations

 ### Running Tournament